Lord-McSweeney/assembly/hose/README.md

 `loadboot.asm` is the bootloader for all of these.
 These programs expect to be run from 0x7e00, which the bootloader will do, if run correctly.

+`hoseprog.asm` can be compiled into a raw binary that can be run from Hose.
+However, Hose can run only 27 byte binaries.
+Interrupts 0x60, 0x61, and 0x62 can be used.

 All the files that end in `.bin` are binaries that can be run from an emulator.